KiteControl/CulturalAnalytics/README.md

 4. The oecd_cities contains the GDP of cities.
 When no data for a city is existent, we extract the data from another api source mentioned in the notebook.

 5. Without a sufficient GPU the CPU of the system is automatically used for training the Autoencoder, please note that training make take a few days in my case a week.
+Secondly at the end i had around 360 GB of data usage for the complete project, therefore bear that also in mind.